-"No, but I know of him," I replied.
-"Several years ago, I met one of his brothers--a fellow named Brand.
-He told me of the place called Amber, and of the battle in which Corwin and a brother of his named Bleys led a horde against their brother Eric, who held the city.
-Bleys fell from the mountain Kolvir and Corwin was taken It is not as if I gave him no cause for what he did.
-He was strong-stronger than you or Lance, even--and clever.
+"Well," said the man, "I've had a lot of time to think about it, and it is not as if I gave him no cause for what he did.
+He was strong - stronger than you or Lance, even - and clever.
 Also, he could be merry on occasion.
 Eric should have killed him quickly, not the way that he did.
 I've no love for him, but my hate's died down a bit.
 The demon deserved better than he got, that's all."

 The second boy returned with a basket of bread.
 The one who had prepared the meat removed it from the spit and set it on a platter in the center of the table.

 Ganelon nodded toward it.
 "Let's eat," he said.